This talk was presented to the members of the Buddha Center on Saturday, July 26, 2014.

 This lack of academic interest is complemented by the widespread anti-intellectualism of many Western students of Buddhism, Many people, fascinated by the glamour of Asian teachers, fail to realize that there was an indigenous Western Buddhist tradition that preceded the Asian immigration by many decades.
-I have discussed this topic in my book, Buddhist Self-Ordination: A Dharma Strategy for the West (2011).
+I have discussed this topic in my booklet, Buddhist Self-Ordination: A Dharma Strategy for the West (2011).
 Another contemporary of Mrs Rhys Davids that is also nearly unknown is Allan Bennett, whose Buddhist name was Bhikkhu Ananda Metteyya, who led the first Buddhist mission to the West in 1908 and is similarly forgotten today.

 Caroline and Thomas had three children, Vivien, Nesta, and Arthur.
 Arthur became a fighter ace during World War I and was killed in action in 1917.
 Caroline died suddenly in Chipstead, Surrey on June 26, 1942, at the age of 84.